 The second group of masks that you chose will be used for anchoring masks.
-Messy, messy masks are great for anchoring, and because they are going to be used to anchor the photo masks, we need them to be under the photo masks.
-So in the Layers panel, click on the textured paper layer to activate it.
-There are only two masks left and I know they are in the same groups, so I'll skip the tiling trick and just activate one of the messy masks, and using the Move Tool, click and drag it onto my scrapbook page.
-Then I'll click and drag it behind the photo masks.
+Messy, messy masks are great for anchoring.
+And because they are going to be used to anchor the photo masks, we need them to be under the photo masks, so in the Layers panel, click on the textured paper layer to activate it.
+Open the Photo Bin again and drag one of the masks from the second group onto your document.
+If the layer of your new mask lands at the top of the Layers panel, you'll want to click and drag it down so that it's directly above the textured paper layer.
+I'll close the Photo Bin now to get it out of my way and then click and drag the messy mask so that it's directly behind the photo masks.
 If you're using these dark masks, you'll likely want to lower their opacity.
 A low opacity on a messy mask makes it tons prettier.
 Also, the lower opacity keeps the anchoring mask from competing with the photo mask.
 Anchoring masks should never steal the show away from photos.
 They are there just to add interest and pull the contents of your page together and make it more unified.
-I'm going to set the Opacity of this mask to 45%.
-But before I do that, in the last lesson I showed you how to scrub to change the Opacity setting.
+I'm going to set the Opacity of this mask to 45%, but before I do that, in the last lesson I showed you how to scrub to change the Opacity setting.
 But here's another trick for speed.
-Since I have the Move tool, if I just type in the number I know I want, the Opacity will instantly change.
-If I want 45% all I need to do is type in 4 5.
-If the number you want ends in a zero there's no need to enter the zero.
-So to get 50%, you would just type in a five.
+Since I have the

+Move tool, if I just type in the number I know I want, the Opacity will instantly change.
+If I want 45%, all I need to do is type in 4 5.
+If the number you want ends in a zero, there's no need to enter the zero.
+So to get 50% you would just type in a 5.
 How cool is that?

 That's already looking better, but I think I'll use the Transform Options again to get this to fill more space.
-The great thing about masks is that they can be stretched out of proportion.
-And here's another tip, if you have Show Transform Controls checked in the Tool Options of the Move tool, which I do, then you don't need to use the transform shortcut.
+The great thing about masks is that they can be stretched out of proportion, and here's another tip.
+If you have Show Bounding box checked in the Tool Options of the Move tool, which I do, then you don't need to use the transform shortcut.
 You can just click and drag on the side handles of the boundary that's already visible.
 In this case, I can't see the entire bounding box of the messy mask, but if I press Ctrl 0, Cmd 0 on a Mac, the zoom percentage will adjust so that I can see the entire boundary of the layer.
 Now I can drag to resize the mask, and then click the checkmark to commit.

 Using the same process as before, I'll add the second messy mask to my page.
 Move it into position, lower the Opacity to 45%, resize it, and now that the bounding box is active, I can use another shortcut to flip the mask.
-Right click in Windows, or Ctrl click on a Mac, inside the bounding box and choose Flip Horizontal.
-Then, click the checkmark to commit the change.
+Right click in Windows, or Ctrl click on a Mac, inside the bounding box and choose Flip Layer Horizontally.
+And then, click the check Mark to commit the change.